The dimension of a subcategory of modules: Preliminaries

 Let $R$ be a Gorenstein ring with $\dim R<\infty$.
 Then $R$ is an {\em Iwanaga-Gorenstein} ring.
 Taking the syzygy makes an autoequivalence $\syz:\lCM(R)\to\lCM(R)$ of categories, whose quasi-inverse is given by taking the cosyzygy, and $\lCM(R)$ is a triangulated category with shift functor $\sus=\syz^{-1}$.
 For the details, see \cite[Theorem 4.4.1]{B} or \cite[\S2 in Chapter I]{H}.
 We can also find in \cite[Remark 1.19]{stcm} how to define an exact triangle.

 \begin{dfn} A {\em thick} subcategory of a triangulated category is defined to be a triangulated subcategory closed under direct summands. \end{dfn}

-The notion of a thick subcategory has been introduced by Verdier \cite{V} by the name of \'{e}paisse subcategory to develop the theory of localizations of triangulated categories.
+The notion of a thick subcategory has been introduced by Verdier \cite{V} to develop the theory of localizations of triangulated categories.
 Every thick subcategory of a triangulated category $\T$ contains the zero object of $\T$, and is closed under shifts, namely, if $M$ is an object in $\X$, then so are $\sus M$ and $\sus^{-1}M$.
 Clearly, $\{0\}$ and $\T$ are the smallest and largest thick subcategories of $\T$, respectively.
 When $R$ is local, the bounded complexes of $R$-modules having finite complexity form a thick subcategory of the bounded derived category $\Db(\mod R)$ of $\mod R$.
 When $R$ is Gorenstein with $\dim R<\infty$, for a fixed $R$-module $C$, the Cohen-Macaulay $R$-modules $M$ with $\Tor_i^R(M,C)=0$ for $i\gg0$ form a thick subcategory of $\lCM(R)$.

 \begin{dfn} (1) For a subcategory $\X$ of $\CM(R)$, we define the category $\underline\X$ by $\Ob(\underline\X)=\Ob(\X)$ and $\Hom_{\underline\X}(M,N)=\lhom_R(M,N)$ for $M,N\in\Ob(\underline\X)$.\\ (2) For a subcategory $\X$ of $\lCM(R)$, we define the category $\overline\X$ by $\Ob(\overline\X)=\Ob(\X)$ and $\Hom_{\overline\X}(M,N)=\Hom_R(M,N)$ for $M,N\in\Ob(\overline\X)$. \end{dfn}